RafeKettler/magicmethods/magicmethods.markdown

 ##<a id="sequence" href="#sequence">Making Custom Sequences</a>##

-There's a number of ways to get your Python classes to act like built in sequences (dict, tuple, list, string, etc.).
+There's a number of ways to get your Python classes to act like built in sequences (`dict`, `tuple`, `list`, `str`, etc.).
 These are by far my favorite magic methods in Python because of the absurd degree of control they give you and the way that they magically make a whole array of global functions work beautifully on instances of your class.
 But before we get down to the good stuff, a quick word on requirements.

 ####Requirements####
 Now that we're talking about creating your own sequences in Python, it's time to talk about _protocols_.
 Protocols are somewhat similar to interfaces in other languages in that they give you a set of methods you must define.
 However, in Python protocols are totally informal and require no explicit declarations to implement.
 Rather, they're more like guidelines.